24 September 2022

 The name Cramond comes from Caer Amon, the fort on the River Almond.
 This was the Roman fort, some of whose foundations are visible and others marked.
 The area also contains remains from the two World Wars particularly round the island and there was once a passenger ferry across the Almond to the Dalmeny Estate.
 Cramond was included in Edinburgh in the expansion of 1920.

-Cramond was originally Caer Amonth fort on the River Almond.
-The Kirk likely dates back to the post-Roman settlement and stands on the site of the fort headquarters.
-The tower is the oldest part of the building, dating back to the 15th century, although the parapet was not added until 1811.
-The building has been remodelled twice, once in 1656 and again in 1911, but it has retained many features from its history, including the extensive graveyard.
-The Church is at the centre of the village and daily life
+The Kirk probably dates back to the post-Roman settlement and stands on the site of the fort headquarters.
+It means that there was a Christian community here from the 6th century.
+There is a restored 15th century Tower nearby that once belonged to the Bishop of Dunkeld and was the precursor of Cramond House.
+The 15th Century tower is the oldest part of the building, There are some possible pre-Reformation walls in the burial vault at the east end.
+The building has been remodelled twice, once in 1656 and again in 1911, but has retained many features from its history including the extensive graveyard.
+Adapting to changing circumstances has been a feature of Cramond and that is continuing.

 The tower contains a bell cast in 1619 for the Kirk.
 The bell, has had an exciting history.
 Like many other Scottish bells of the 17th century, it was made in Holland, a country of fellow Calvinists.